PaiCamacho/StayReady09-AccountManager/README.md

 ## Part 2

-Use the *MainApplication* class as the entry point to the ATM.
+Use the *Demo.MainApplication* class as the entry point to the ATM.
 Use the *main()* and *Scanner* to allow the user to interact with your ATM.
 A user should be able to create, view and delete accounts.

 ## Part 3